AdKats/AdKats/README.md

 <p>
     The heaviest hacked weapon (the one farthest above normal) is the one displayed in the ban reason using the following formats:<br/>
     Damage Mod Bans:<br/>
-    Hacking/Cheating DPS Automatic Ban [WEAPONNAME-DPS-KILLS-HEADSHOTS]<br/>
+    DPS Automatic Ban [WEAPONNAME-DPS-KILLS-HEADSHOTS]<br/>
     Aimbot Bans:<br/>
-    Hacking/Cheating HSK Automatic Ban [WEAPONNAME-HSK-KILLS-HEADSHOTS]<br/>
+    HSK Automatic Ban [WEAPONNAME-HSK-KILLS-HEADSHOTS]<br/>
     KPM Bans:<br/>
-    Hacking/Cheating KPM Automatic Ban [WEAPONNAME-KPM-KILLS-HEADSHOTS]
+    KPM Automatic Ban [WEAPONNAME-KPM-KILLS-HEADSHOTS]
 </p>
 <p>
-    Damage mod bans take priority over aimbot bans.
+    DPS bans take priority over HSK bans, and HSK over KPM.
-    If you want to whitelist a player from a server, enter their player name, guid, or IP in the whitelist array for each server.
+    If you want to whitelist a player from a server, enter their player ID, name, guid, or IP in the adkats_specialplayers table using the group "whitelist_hackerchecker".
-    We will add database support for whitelisting in a later version.
     If a player is not found on BF3Stats or BF4Stats, AdKats will keep checking for stats every couple minutes while they are in the server, stopping if they leave.
 </p>
 <h3>Commanding AdKats from External Source</h3>